-The list of eligible projects are shown in Table 12 of the FY 2021-2024 TIP and provided as an attached spreadsheet (see Attachment 3).
+The list of eligible projects is contained in the current Fiscally Constrained Project List shown in Table 12 of the FY 2021-2024 TIP and provided as an attached spreadsheet (see Attachment 3).
 This spreadsheet contains all the projects previously prioritized as part of the 2020-2045 Metropolitan Transportation Plan (2045 MTP) and the FY 2021-2024 TIP/STIP.
 Additionally, a separate "tab" on the spreadsheet lists the "Unfunded" Projects from the 2045 MTP.
 This unfunded list provides a more complete picture of which projects were included in the 2045 MTP evaluation process.
-If an agency desires it, these projects can be included in next years' 2024 UTP competitive selection process and amended into the FY 2023-2026 TIP/STIP.
+If an agency desires it, these projects and any other "new" projects can be included in next years' 2024 UTP competitive selection process and amended into the FY 2023-2026 TIP/STIP.
+Depending on the new project, an amendment to the current 2045 MTP may need to be initiated.

-This spreadsheet list is the proposed source of projects to be use for the project selection process for the Corpus Christi MPO FY 2023-2026 TIP/STIP for Categories 2, 4 and 7.
-This list of projects is also likely the source of prioritized projects for TxDOT to selection in their process for Category 4U.
-Category 9 projects are to be selected in the separate Corpus Christi MPO's Call-for-Projects for the STBG-SA (CAT 9) program.
+This spreadsheet list is the proposed source of projects for the project selection process for the Corpus Christi MPO FY 2023-2026 TIP/STIP for Categories 2, 4 and 7.
+This list of projects is also likely the source of prioritized projects for TxDOT to select during their process for Category 4U.
+Category 9 projects are selected during a separate Corpus Christi MPO's Call-for-Projects for the STBG-SA (CAT 9) program.
+These projects will be recommended by the TAC at your April 2022 meeting and approved by the TPC at their May Regular Meeting.

-For reference, the TxDOT-Corpus Christi District (CRP) FY 2023-2026 TIP/STIP year projects are shown in the 2022 TxDOT UTP (see Attachment 4).
-These were projects previously selected for the TxDOT 2022 UTP and cover the fiscal years 2023-2026.
-TxDOT-CRP has recently submitted projects to TxDOT-TPP for review as part of the 2023 UTP process and will have updated projects and associated costs for the FY 2023-2026 TIP/STIP years.
-This list of projects will be sent separately when available.
+The TxDOT-Corpus Christi District (CRP) FY 2023-2026 TIP/STIP year projects are shown in the 2023 TxDOT UTP (see Attachment 4).
+These projects were previously selected during the TxDOT 2022 UTP process and cover the fiscal years 2023-2026.
+TxDOT-CRP has recently submitted projects to TxDOT-TPP for review as part of the 2023 UTP process and have updated costs and scheduled implementation for the FY 2023-2026 TIP/STIP years.